JRRRRRRR/Multiple-Regression-on-House-Data/README.md

 * Interactions: Find some interactions on the model to see whether helpful to improve the R-square
 * Kurtosis: Find some ways to reduce kurtosis to make the distribution more normal
 * Detailed Prediction: Give a price prediction to the buyer based on his prefer features using the model
-* More analyses: Try another business case such as helping a house sellergg
+* More analyses: Try another business case such as helping a house seller

 # Summary
 From this project, I had the experience that applying multiple regression in our real world.
 It provided me a chance to review my knowledge and skills.
 I found my weakness and make a plan to improve those.